Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 During local development on Windows, [DefaultAzureCredential][default_cred_ref] can authenticate using a single sign-on shared with Microsoft applications, for example Visual Studio 2019.
 This may require additional configuration when multiple identities have signed in.
-In that case, set the environment variable `AZURE_USERNAME` with the desired identity's username (typically an email address).
+In that case, set the environment variables `AZURE_USERNAME` and `AZURE_TENANT_ID` to select the desired identity.
+Either, or both, may be set.

 ## Environment variables
 [DefaultAzureCredential][default_cred_ref] and